 TL;DR:

-Understanding Google Ads Budgeting
+Understanding How Google Ads Budgets Work

 Average Daily Budget, Monthly Spending Limit, Daily Spending Limit & Overdelivery